Guru Gobind Singh — A Prophet With Difference

 All the major religions of the world are from two cultural backgrounds.
-Judaism, Christianity and Islam are from Jewish stock.
+Judaism, Christianity and Islam are of Jewish stock.
 These are also referred to as Semitic religions or Semitic thought.
 The other three, Buddhism, Hinduism and Jainism are products of Ganga Jamuna culture.
-But the place where Guru Nanak the founder of Sikhism was born belonged to neither of these two cultures.
+But the place where Guru Nanak, the founder of Sikhism was born, belonged to neither of these two cultures.
 Sikhism is not an elite Religion.
-It is evident from History that Sind and Multan were under Bagdad Caliphate till the ninth century and this State Punjab of Ranjit Singh was the one that he conquered from the Ruler of Kabul.
+It is evident from History that Sind and Multan were under Bagdad Caliphate till the ninth century and this State, Punjab, of Ranjit Singh was the one that he conquered from the Ruler of Kabul.

-Guru Gobind Singh is only known as saint warrior very rarely if at all as a scholar also.
-His contribution in literature is unparallel and that too coming from a soldier.
+Guru Gobind Singh is only known as saint-warrior but very rarely, if at all, as a scholar also.
+His contribution to literature is unparallel and that too coming from a soldier.
 His compositions like Jap Sahib and Akal Ustat presents his poetic mindset which has not been properly pursued.
 This scholarly aspect of His character has not been given to requisite attention.

 He lived his life full of sacrifices as ordained.
-First battle was forced upon him by the Hill Rajas which was fought at Bhangani.
-When Rajas did succeeded to through him out from Anandpur Sahib, a place which was bought by his Father, Guru Tegh Bahadur, they invited Mughal forces to attack on Anandpur Sahib in 1703.
+The first battle was forced upon him by the Hill Rajas which was fought at Bhangani.
+When Rajas did succeed to throw him out from Anandpur Sahib, a place which was bought by his Father, Guru Tegh Bahadur, they invited Mughal forces to attack Anandpur Sahib in 1703.
 In the protection of Anandpur Sahib, a Muslim Commander, Sayyed Beg stood firm on the Guru’s side.
 Another Muslim noble was Maiman Khan joined Guru.
-It is clearly shows that the ideology of Guru Gobind Singh was not against any religion.
+It is clearly shown that the ideology of Guru Gobind Singh was not against any religion.
 He was fought against tyranny.